 The Laser Diffraction system is one of the most advanced particle size measurement tools available.
 To measure particles, the system shoots a laser at individual particles and measures the amount of diffraction off the particle to calculate the particle size.
 Laser analysis is the most flexible type of analysis due to the fact that it is not limited by size and can be measured by both dry and wet measuring systems.
 The dry system works great for powders that are soluble or agglomerate in water, which would lead to an analysis that shows coarser particles than really are.
 The wet system can be used with both water and alcohol and is great for powders that are agglomerated.
 By dispersing the sample in water or alcohol, it allows the particles to become statically unbound and leads to more accurate readings.
 The liquid combined with the agitation inside the system and the available combination of ultrasonic pulsing can break up almost all agglomerates within the powder.

-The laser system can measure sub-micron sizes and is repeatable when it comes to determining the particle size distribution of feed products.
+The laser system can measure sub-micron sizes and is repeatable when it comes to determining the particle size determination methods of feed products.
 Furthermore, the laser system can accurately determine the percentage of fines remaining in a product at any size.
 The laser system is a very accurate tool, but it does have limitations.
 For angular particles, the laser systems can produce very different results.
 Angular particles tend to pass through the laser the “long way” and this can lead to particles being read as larger than they really are.
 It is not a great tool for measuring particles that contain high aspect ratio pieces and is much more accurate for spherical and semi-spherical powders.
 This method will produce the standard powder distribution curve that is seen when analyzing powders.
 There are many laser systems on the market and while they each have their benefits; their results can vary drastically.
 Companies should speak with customers to see what laser methods they use before deciding which system to purchase.

 While there are many options available on the market, there is no right answer to determining the best method for testing particle size.
 Companies should use these methods as tools and many times a combination of methods is needed to most accurately determine the particle size.
 Elcan Industries has a full-scale toll sieving facility where we sift and test the quality of powders every day.
 Our in-house state of the art lab contains multiple RoTap, Jet Sieves, and a Malvern Mastersizer 3000 for laser analysis.
 Particle measurements are included with every sieving project and we also offer lab testing services as well.
-If you have any questions, please fill out the contact us form below or give us a call at (914)-381-7500.